jasonincanada/kattis/notes/Big Boxes.md

 ---

-I considered starting with everything in its own box ($k = n$) and taking a box away one at a time until we get to the original $k$ from the input:
+I considered starting with everything in its own box, $k = n$, and taking a box away one at a time until we get to the original $k$ from the input:

 - If $k = n - 1$, one of the boxes will have two items in it.
 	- At first I thought the doubled-up box will always contain the max weight and the other weight will be the smaller of its two neighbours